 The General Fund is the primary fund of the Council accounting for all income and expenditure for the provision of services other than amounts that go through the supplementary statements (the HRA and Collection Fund Income and Expenditure Account as defined above).
-The Council plans for a balanced General Fund budget i.e. it expects expenditure to be fully met by income.
-The table below shows the major variances giving rise to a surplus of £855,000 that has been added to General Fund reserves.
+The following table compares the approved budget to actual income and expenditure in the format suggested by the accounting code.